7 Keys to Unleashing Your Marketing Team

 Another important aspect is ensuring your team members have ample white space in their calendars.
 In other words, don’t schedule too many meetings.

-This applies to copywriters, content marketers, designers, performance marketers, and everyone on your team.
+This applies to copywriters, content marketers, designers, performance marketers, and everyone on your team—including T-shaped marketers.

 If you've done a good job creating a marketing strategy and clarifying expectations, then give your team autonomy.
 I'm not suggesting you avoid checking in with your team altogether.
 Instead, plan things well, hold weekly team meetings, conduct weekly one-on-ones (depending on the size of your organization and team), and schedule other meetings only as necessary.